International SUMMER SCHOOL

 The School brings together policymakers, lawyers, and leading academics.
 Thanks to the generous participation of our partners and the cooperation of our Faculty members, we offer a roster of internationally-recognized experts.

 In a time of uncertainty, the School aims to shed light on issues that will have an impact both on global affairs and people’s lives.
-We will therefore analyse bilateral trade relations between North America and Europe in the context of geopolitical changes concerning Brexit, the future of transatlantic relations, and the consolidation of a multipolar world order in which China plays a major role.
+We will therefore analyse bilateral trade relations between North America and Europe in the context of geopolitical changes concerning the future of transatlantic relations.

 copyright 2017 Lucia Bellucci